adipandas/adipandas.github.io/_posts/2019-09-01-random-processes.md

 Gaussian Processes allow the incorporation of prior knowledge about the data while making predictions.
 These are very powerful tools for regression as well as classification problems.
 Similarly, Reinforcement Learning (RL) also has Markov Processes and Markov Decision Processes (MDP) as its fundamental components.
 Both the topics have a commonality of Randomness/Stochasticity.
 While working with an RL agent, the stochasticity in the MDP is not about a single step in the agent’s life, but over the entire period, the agent performs its actions.
 For each episode, it may take different actions to perform the same task because of the stochasticity involved in the process.
 Thus, the trajectories of this agent may differ for each episode.
 One can also think about any real-life scenario or task.
 The observations are made in a timespan and they may be influenced by random effects.
 Here, the stochasticity is not just at a single instant but throughout the time interval.

 Let us start thinking about it in terms of mathematics.
 A random variable holds the outcome of a random experiment.
 For example, several people standing in front of you right now.
 This number can be anything from the set of natural numbers $$N \equiv \{0, 1, 2, 3, ...\}$$ at the instance of observation.
 But once you observe the true value, this random experiment is over.
-Let's say, you observed 3 people standing in from of you.
+Let's say, you observed 3 people standing in front of you.
 Let's complicate our experiment. *What is the number of people standing in front of you over time in a day?* Now, the random variable which holds a value from set $$N$$ will take different values at each instance of observation.
 You will need to observe multiple instances for the entire day.
 Not just that, the set of observations you make will vary each day.
 It will not be the same.
 If you count the people standing in front of you for each instance of today, it will just be a *single realization* of all the possibilities of observations on different days.
 To understand this stochasticity over time, one needs to understand the **Random Processes**.

-The rest of the page tries to formalizes the idea of Random Processes.
+The rest of the page tries to formalize the idea of Random Processes.

 Random Experiment
 ===